RHIT-CSSE/csse304/syllabus.md

 coursework.
 This practice not only fosters a culture of honesty and transparency but also prevents misunderstandings that might otherwise escalate to formal proceedings.
 Students should also be aware of what is appropriate help on homework assignments – <a href="https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - What Constitutes Misconduct.docx?d=w72d3dc4b233d4df68e10736359a06c80&csf=1&web=1&e=QWvFcM">see policy here</a> ).
-To ensure fairness and responsibility, any instances of suspected misconduct will be handled through the CSSE Integrity Committee.
+In general, academic misconduct results in negative points on an assignment and an F in the course on exams.
+All the work you turn in must be your own.
+You may use appropriate assistance from the instructor and the TAs.

 If a case of suspected misconduct arises, it will be submitted to the CSSE Integrity Committee for review (see <a href="https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - Procedures.docx?d=wf4c70babf3ac434ba29d5518dca9f877&csf=1&web=1&e=1efwlT">policies and procedures here</a>